Allie Auton Sizzles In A Sexy Crop Top & Matching Pants: ‘All White Everything’

 “You are the cutest!!
 Love this set,” a fourth person commented.

-Fans know that Allie is not stranger to flaunting her enviable curves online.
+Fans know that Allie is no stranger to flaunting her enviable curves online.
 She’s been seen sporting skimpy lingerie, skintight dresses, tiny tops, and more in her photos.

 As previously reported by The Inquisitr, Allie most recently thrilled her followers when she posed in a white string bikini with a floral print at the beach.
 That post also proved to be a popular one.
 It’s garnered more than 15,000 likes and over 130 comments to date.